 Migrating from WooCommerce, Etsy, Square, BigCommerce, or another popular platform?
 Shopify’s importer app will speed the process for small business.
 Enterprise migrations to Shopify Plus take as little as 90 days.

 Keep reading to find out how to get your store on Shopify.
-Or check it out right now with a 14-day free trial of Shopify, no credit card required.
+Or check it out right now with a three-day free trial of Shopify, no credit card required.

 Why Transferring a Website to Shopify is Worth It

 As an all-in-one ecommerce platform, Shopify has everything you need to sell online from a single provider.
 This is much easier than having to worry about web hosting, shopping cart software, inventory management, and a payment gateway from multiple providers.
 For brick-and-mortar businesses expanding to ecommerce, Shopify even has a retail POS system that integrates with your online store.

 Shopify is built specifically for selling online, which can’t be said for other CMS platforms.
 This means that everything about your site will be optimized for selling, including your product catalogs and pricing pages.
 See why Shopify is a leader among the best ecommerce website builders.

 If you’re selling just one or two products online, you might not need a full-blown ecommerce platform.
 But if you want to scale your online store and continue adding hundreds or thousands of products, adding a shopping cart plugin to your existing site won’t be enough to get the job done.